Neutaro/Neutaro/README2.md

 # Why You Should Care About Neutaro

 Neutaro is closely working with Timpi to help create the first truly decentralized search engine!
-On Neutaro, you can claim rewards for contributing to Timpi and vote on different proposals affecting Timpi, such as those regarding the ethical standpoint of the Timpi search engine.
+On Neutaro, you can claim rewards for contributing to Timpi and vote on different proposals affecting Timpi, such as those regarding the ethical standpoint of the Timpi search engine.<br>

 ## Neutaro Validator Security Guide
 For more details on security, please check the [Security Guide](https://github.com/Neutaro/Neutaro/blob/main/Security%20Guide.md).

 ## Introduction
+Running a node means that you run the chains binary.
+Follow these steps to create a Validator that runs as a service on linux. <br>
 You can be a part of Neutaro by holding tokens and delegating them, running a node, or becoming a validator.

 ## Delegating Tokens